Animation Developer Guide 4: Payroll and Workplace Pensions

 When a company only has directors (who by default are employees), there is not an automatic requirement to set up a Pay As You Earn (PAYE) scheme.
 Directors do not have to be remunerated by way of salary and where this is the case and the director is also a shareholder, they could be remunerated purely by way of dividends.
 This method can be more tax efficient and cost effective, but is not always the most appropriate way to be remunerated.

 Often director only companies will pay the director a basic salary equivalent to the National Insurance Primary Threshold for that particular tax year.
-For 2022/23 this threshold is £9,100.
+For 2023/24 this threshold is £9,100 (or potentially £12,570 if there is 2 or more employees and the company is able to claim the Employment Allowance).
 At this level, there are no National Insurance deductions and there should be no income tax due, as it is less than their personal allowance (currently £12,570).
-The company saves corporation tax on the salary paid (currently 19% @ £9,100= £1,729).
+The company saves corporation tax on the salary paid.
 The director also receives their annual credit towards their state pension.

 It should be noted, that just because a salary is processed, it does not mean the director must pay themselves the salary.
 They could credit this to their director’s loan account and withdraw it at a later date tax-free, when there are funds to do so.
 This has the benefit of helping cash-flow, whilst also obtaining the corporation tax relief.

 It is important to consider whether a higher level of salary is more appropriate.
 There are several reasons this may be preferred including:

 - Certainty over your level of income each month.
 Dividends can only be paid when there are sufficient posttax profits available and in the early stages of a business, profit can be difficult to predict